 What allows us to extract stable causal relations from the stream of experience?
-Hume believed that it was the principle of association: constant conjunction of events follow from an underlying association; from this principle, and observed events, one may infer a causal association (Hume, 1748).
-Recent psychological research (Cheng, 1997; Waldmann & Martignon, 1998; Steyvers, Tenenbaum, Wagenmakers, & Blum, 2003; Gopnik et al., 2004; Lu, Yuille, Liljeholm, Cheng, & Holyoak, 2008; Griffiths & Tenenbaum, 2005, 2009) has described mathematical models of how children and adults learn domain-specific causal relations by applying abstract knowledge-knowledge that describes how causal relations give rise to patterns of experience.
-None of this work, however, addresses a more fundamental question: what are the origins of our general understanding of causality-of the abstract principles by which observation and intervention can be used to infer causal structure?
-Most previous work has assumed explicitly or implicitly that the human sense of causality is innate, either because it is a necessary building block in models of cognitive development or because it was not clear how such abstract knowledge could be learned.
-Those who have proposed that our concept of cause is constructed from experience (e.g. Carey, 2009) have not attempted to give a formal learning model.
-In this paper we will argue that the principles guiding causal understanding in humans can be seen as an intuitive theory, learnable from evidence out of more primitive representations.
+Hume believed that it was the principle of association: constant conjunction of events follow from an underlying association; from this principle, and observed events, one may infer a causal association.
+Recent research in psychology (?, ?, ?) and philosophy (?, ?) has established the interventionist or causal Bayes nets (henceforth CBN) account of causality as a description of the principles by which causal reasoning proceeds.
+These principles include a directed, probabilistic notion of causal dependence, and a privileged role for uncaused manipulation-the interventions, which include actions and experimental manipulations.
+The CBN framework leads to quicker, more reliable learning than weaker assumptions about the nature of causation, and has been successful at predicting human learning (e.g. ?, ?).
+In recent discussions of the psychological basis of causality it is often assumed that the principles of CBN, or some variant, are an innate resource.
+In this paper we will argue there is an alternative: that the principles guiding causal understanding in humans can be seen as an intuitive theory, learnable from evidence out of more primitive representations.
 Our argument, which will proceed via an ideal learner analysis, can be seen as both an investigation into the psychological basis of causality, and a case-study of abstract learning and the role of innate structure in Bayesian approaches to cognition.